charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We implemented and ran many different benchmarks, which may be costly for future researchers seeking to evaluate new provenance systems.
 Given the less-costly results of a small number of benchmarks, perhaps one predict the performance of the rest of the benchmarks. [^DSK: grammar in prev sentence needs work.]
-We will try several methods to identify the most important benchmarks, keeping the ones that perform best:
+We will try several methods and several different $k$ (subset sizes) to identify the most important benchmarks, keeping the ones that perform best:

 - **Principal component analysis (PCA) and K-means**.
   This is the traditional benchmark subsetting procedure evaluated by Yi et al. [@yiEvaluatingBenchmarkSubsetting2006].